space-miner/absint/README.md

 x: [0, 0]

-...miscellaneous ast representation with labels for something that is hairier to parse than the hand-typed diagram below
+...miscellaneous ast representation with labels for something that is hairier to parse than the hand-typed representation below

 -------------------label0
 x = 0;